yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 	- to be able to connect to other system [own key need to be added to ~/.ssh/authorized_keys](https://yduf.github.io/ssh/#copy-ssh-keys-to-another-machine---askubuntu)
 - firefox will refuse to start thinking it's already started

+It is advise to enable different config between the two system (missing application / different version)
+-  consider using a dotfile manager (like [chezmoi](https://www.chezmoi.io/) or yadm) to manage user-specific configs smartly, or [altenatives (lnk)](https://github.com/yarlson/lnk?tab=readme-ov-file#alternatives) / [stow](https://systemcrafters.net/managing-your-dotfiles/using-gnu-stow/)

 Now moving to an alternative approach.
 There are 2 Scenarios to consider